|1924-1925 Serie A winner|

 ST: Edoardo Catto (Italy)

-He played his only game for the Italy national football team on March 9, 1924 in a game against Spain.
+Born in 1990, Edoardo Catto played his only game for the Italy national football team on March 9, 1924 in a game against Spain.
+He started his career with Serenitas.
+He played for Genoa from 1921 to 1929.
 He is Genoa C.F.C.'s number one scorer in history with 92 goals in the Italian championship.
 He won the Italian championship with the club in 1922/23 and 1923/24.